mitar/djeese-client/docs/command-line-client.rst

 ``djeese createapp``
 ====================

-    Starts an interactive session to create Djeese Application Configuration file as described in :doc:`app-configuration`.
+    Starts an interactive session to create a Djeese Application Configuration file as described in :doc:`app-configuration`.
 This command requires internet access.